comp426-2022-spring/a00/README.md

 ## DO NOT CLONE THIS REPOSITORY DIRECTLY

-Use the GitHub classroom link that has been provided in Sakai.
+Use the GitHub classroom link instead: https://classroom.github.com/a/V3VIssyS

+These links for every assignment are listed in the SECRETS repo: https://github.com/comp426-2022-spring/secrets

 If you clone this repo directly, it will not be added to the organization as an individual repo associated with your account and you will not be able to push to it.

 ## Instructions